 Customer data platforms can also reveal targeting issues.
 If you don’t have a single customer view, then you may be trying to convince and convert audiences who aren’t qualified to become your customers.

-Your CDP can help you create and refine your buyer personas because this packaged software collects first-party customer data including:
+Your CDP can help create and refine your buyer personas.
+This packaged software collects first-party customer data including:

 Combined with third-party data (aka cookies), marketers get a clear single view of their visitors and customers can perfectly stage experiences and right time messaging that’s relevant and aligned with each customers’ goals.